SaberSwordBoy/CassiePy/README.md

 Append your modules, copying the examples above and replacing the name with the name of your module.

 And done!
 Your modules should show up when running the `modules` command in CassiePy

+### Want to publish your module?
+Start a pull request on this repository!
+The only change you should need to make is adding your module to the modules directory.
+I will review the module, test it, and if it works, it will get added!

 Thanks for contributing!